Year Born: 1943

 Kent was born in Salt Lake City, Utah in 1943 and moved to Boise as a young child.
 After a variety of jobs and two years in the Army, he has been a junior high teach for 25 Years.

-He started going to gun clubs and turkey shoots in the mid 1950’s with his father who later was a state All-Star, won the Camas Prairie Handicap on his only trip there, and won atrophy on his only trip to Vandalia.
+He started going to gun clubs and turkey shoots in the mid 1950’s with his father who later was a state All-Star, won the Camas Prairie Handicap on his only trip there, and won a Grand American trophy on his only trip to Vandalia.
 Bus Harris was also very active working at the gun club level and passed on a deep love for waterfowl and waterfowl hunting to his son.

 Kent started shooting in 1956 using a humpbacked Remington automatic hunting gun and he began registering targets in 1959.
 He also started working as a trap boy to pay for his shooting, worked at various clubs as a setter and puller, and supervised trap help a the Boise Gun Club from 1960- 1968 and again for several years in the 1970’s and 1980’s.